When considering factors that shift demand curves, which of the f... | Study Prep in Pearson+

-When considering factors that shift demand curves, which of the following will increase demand?
+When considering factors that shift demand curves, which of the following would cause a rightward shift in the demand curve for a normal good?

 A